Derpythederp/Pico-Mouse-Jiggler/README.md

 The next time you connect your Pi Pico, once the warning LED lights counts to 0, you'll never be idle again.

+# Config fields
+Do remember to change this especially the idle timing (default=10s), since I was too lazy to get a push button, it works based on a countdown.